yining610/dynamic-reward-weighting/README.md

 ## Environment
 We use the `Dockerfile` to build the environment.
 For more setup instructions, see the [verl environment setup guide](https://verl.readthedocs.io/en/latest/start/install.html)

-We use wandb to log experiments and please log in before running them.
+We use Wandb to log experiments, so please log in before running them.

 ## Experiment
 We provide all the bash scripts used in our experiments in the `examples/` directory.